bhavya1600/furniture-classifier/README.md

 # Furniture_Classifier

-The model is trained using Tensorflow.
+The is a MobileNetV2 model trained using Tensorflow.
 After installing the requirements and downloading the model, simply run the command

     python app.py